SapienzaInteractiveGraphicsCourse/final-project-pluto/README.md

 Since we decided to use React.js for building user interface of the project and for structuring it, we used the [create-react-app](https://github.com/facebook/create-react-app).
 It creates for us a developing server which serves all the static files (textures, models), assembles all the *.js files into a single file called "bundle" and transpile our js code written in es6/es7 into the es5 standard, so our project will also run on old browsers.

+All the project dependencies are listed in the package.json.

 ## How to continue developing